Undergraduate Course: Igneous, Metamorphic and Ore Processes (EASC10107)

 |Additional Information (Assessment)

-Students will be given feedback through written comments on material submitted as part of the formal assessment.
+Students will be given feedback through written comments as material is returned and informally in practical sessions.

 ||Hours & Minutes

 On completion of this course, the student will be able to:

 - Gain a broad understanding of the petrology and geochemistry of igneous, metamorphic and ore-forming rocks.